Lawyers and Mobile Devices Trending Higher

 When it comes to tablets, 48 percent of responding firms indicated that they purchased them for their attorneys.
 Of those firms that purchased tablets, iPads lead the way at 44 percent.
 Microsoft Surface followed at 17 percent, Android was next at 10 percent, Windows 8 tablet at 6 percent, Kindle Fire at 2 percent, and BlackBerry Playbook at 1 percent.
 The remaining 52 percent of firms had either no support for tablet purchases or a BYOD policy in place.

 Finally, when respondents were asked about the most exciting technologies or trends, the Internet of things, which includes artificial intelligence and wearables, came in as one of the top responses.

 So keep your eye out for the wearables this year, which are the next iteration of mobile technology.
 Given how lawyers quickly have embraced smartphones and other mobile tools, I have no doubt that wearables will be next!

 So, when many of you read my report next year on the 2015 legal technology surveys, I bet quite a few of you will be wearing smartwatches and law firms will have already begun the process of supporting these devices.
 So stay tuned for the next exciting phase of mobile technology!

-Nicole Black is a Rochester, New York attorney and Director of Business Development and Community Relations at MyCase, an intuitive cloud-based law practice management platform for the modern law firm.
+Nicole Black is a Rochester, New York attorney and Director of Business Development and Community Relations at MyCase, intuitive web-based law practice management software for the modern law firm.
 She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
 She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
 She publishes four legal blogs and can email@example.com.